 Terahertz (THz) frequency range (0.1 THz — 3 THz) is the last span within the whole electromagnetic wave spectrum, which has not been technologically and commercially developed.
-Because of that terahertz frequency range is often referred to in the world’s scientific literature as the “terahertz gap”.
+For this reason, in literature the terahertz frequency range is often referred to as a terahertz gap.
 At the same time it is well known that this frequency range has incredibly fascinating prospects for many applications.
-THz radiation possesses three unique properties, which stimulate development of the whole terahertz industry.
-The major advantage of terahertz waves (of sub-terahertz frequency range 0.1 THz — 0.3 THz) is that many materials which block visible and IR spectra, reveal to be transparent in terahertz.
+THz radiation exhibits three unique properties, which stimulate development of the whole terahertz industry.
+The major advantage of terahertz waves (of sub-terahertz frequency range 0.1 THz — 0.3 THz) is that many materials which block visible and IR spectra, appear to be transparent in the terahertz region.

 The second unique property of THz emission is its harmlessness for biological entities.
 As opposed to X-rays (Roentgen), terahertz waves have absolutely no ionizing radiation impact, are non-invasive and absolutely safe for humans, animals and plants.
-Moreover, many substances reveal to have their characteristics spectral lines in the far THz range (1 — 3 THz), which offers unique information about their structure and enables conducting their chemical analysis.
+Moreover, many substances reveal their characteristics spectral lines in the far THz range (1 — 3 THz), which provides unique information about their structure and allows conducting their chemical analysis.

-Terahertz rays (T-rays) are a unique type of electromagnetic radiation indeed, whose great potential is yet to be further developed by human civilization.
-Many of the existing T-rays devices often use single-pixel detectors, which require ultra-low temperatures of liquid helium.
-Such T-ray instruments are typically very large, difficult to use, very specialized for a specific narrow applications, and prohibitively expensive.
+Terahertz rays (T-rays) are a unique type of electromagnetic radiation, whose great potential is yet to be further developed by human civilization.
+Many of the existing T-rays devices use single-pixel detectors, which require ultra-low temperatures of liquid helium.
+Such T-ray instruments are typically very large, difficult to use, intended for specific narrow applications, and prohibitively expensive.

-Many global corporations and research organizations have already invested billions of dollars in creating sources and detectors of T-rays.
-Many of them are still far away from claiming to have inexpensive and easy-to-manufacture devices, which would be compact, convenient and applicable for use in everyday life, while Terasense “has been there, done that”!
+Many global corporations and research institutions have already invested billions of dollars in creating sources and detectors of T-rays.
+Many of them are still a long way off from creating inexpensive and easy-to-manufacture devices, which would be compact, convenient and applicable for routine use, while Terasense «has been there, done that»!